Skip to main content

 Will expired BRPs and EUSS BRCs be accepted by airlines and carriers if a passenger doesn’t have an eVisa yet?

-This transitional measure is intended to provide additional reassurance to travellers during the early phase of this transition.
+This measure is intended to provide additional reassurance to travellers during the early phase of this transition.

-Border Force will continue to check all passengers through existing border processes to ensure they still have valid immigration permission and this change does not impact on border security.
+Border Force will continue to check all passengers through existing border processes to ensure they still have valid immigration permission, and this change does not impact on border security.

 What support is available?